-Note: The final exam is an embedded assignment that will be completed by all students for all sections of this course.
-The rubric for grading this assignment is attached to the syllabus (p.
-17).
+The final exam is an embedded assignment that will be completed by all students for all sections of this course.
+Students must take a final exam in accordance with the seminary and course exam schedule.
+The final exam will be a take-home, open-book exam, and questions will come from course presentations, required textbooks, and assignments.
+The exam also will include an individual assessment of the personal accomplishment of two student-selected learning outcomes in this syllabus.
+The rubric for grading this assignment is attached to the syllabus (pp. 16-17).
 Please complete the assignment according to the syllabus and this rubric.
-For information on the final exam, see pages 4-6.